jiaweizzhao/lns-madam-optimizer/README.md

-# lns-madam-optimizer
+# LNS-Madam Optimizer

 This repository contains the implementation of LNS-Madam optimizer proposed in [LNS-Madam: Low-Precision Training in Logarithmic Number System Using Multiplicative Weight Update](https://ieeexplore.ieee.org/document/9900267).
+We provide a simple example using LNS-Madam optimizer in example.py.

 ## Citation